wennycooper/robocall/README.md

 # robocall
 Robocall is a web service to make a phone call to deliver a pre-recorded messages from AMR robot.
-Callee must anwser the call and press a "0" to confirm, or the caller will redial for several times.
+Also, the call will deliver a password code (defined by the "pw" parameter in the request URI) Callee must anwser the call and press a "0" to confirm, or the caller will redial for several times.

 # Dependancy